bahgat-ahmed/Meme-Genertor/README.md

 # run the server
 >> python app.py
 # the output that you will git
+>> * Serving Flask app 'app' (lazy loading)
+   * Environment: production
->>   WARNING: This is a development server.
+     WARNING: This is a development server.
 Do not use it in a production deployment.
      Use a production WSGI server instead.
    * Debug mode: off
    * Running on http://address/ (Press CTRL+C to quit)